OmerFarukYilmaz-github/OmerFarukYilmaz-github/README.md

 Hello There!
 Selamun Aleykum👋I'm Ömer.
 I was born in 2000.
 I'm a Student 👨‍🎓
 - 🔭 I’m currently learning 😂
 - 👯 I’m looking to collaborate with other developer
-- 🥅 2022 Goals: Developing an mobile game app and learning more about mobile, game and IoT.
+- 🥅 2022 Goals: Developing an mobile game app and learning more about game development and Unity .
 - ⚡ Fun fact: I like to; spend time with the people I love 👨‍👩‍👧‍👦, play basketball ⛹️‍♂️ and bodybuilding 🏋️
 <br />